nookyo/qubership-workflow-hub/README.md

 ## 🔄 Catalog: Actions & Reusable Workflows

 Full, always up-to-date list (active + deprecated) with short descriptions moved to a dedicated page: [Actions & Workflows Catalog](docs/actions-workflows-catalog.md).
+For a lighter curated view use the [Navigation Index](docs/navigation.md).

 Quick starts:
 * Need a specific capability?
 Open the catalog and search in-page.